5 min read

 - Debt collectors

 - Political groups

-Your wireless carrier probably offers a service that will help you manage robocalls and block specific numbers.
-You might be limited to a set amount of numbers to block.
+Your wireless carrier probably offers a service to help you manage robocalls and block numbers.
+You have a limited amount of numbers to block, though.

 You should review this FTC phone scam guide with them so they’ll hang up when they hear:

 - “You have to make a decision now.”

 - “You’ve been selected for a special prize.”

 - “Would you like a free trip to the Bahamas?"

 Add Coverage for Your Identity